vsg-dev/vsgTutorial/1_SettingTheScene/Ecosystem.md

 ## 3rd party dependencies

 The VulkanSceneGraph library uses Vulkan, C++17 and CMake as external dependencies.
-The Vulkan C headers are used rather then the Vulkan C++ header which is unnecessary as the Vulkan scene graph provideds its own encapsulation of Vulkan objects in a way that is consistent with how they are used in the scene graph.
+The Vulkan C headers are used rather then the Vulkan C++ header which is unnecessary as the Vulkan scene graph provides its own encapsulation of Vulkan objects in a way that is consistent with how they are used in the scene graph.

 For runtime shader compilation support the [glslang](https://github.com/KhronosGroup/glslang) library, originally an optionally external dependency, but since VulkanSceneGraph-1.0.3 is now built internally as a submodule, this is compiled in by default but can be toggled off by setting the CMake VSG_SUPPORTS_ShaderCompiler variable to 0 before building the source.
 Compiling glslang within the VulkanSceneGraph library resolved problems with inconsistent 3rd party packaging of glslang, so now users can have seamlessly experience across platforms.